 - Use printed blood sugar logs.

-You can get these logs from companies that make diabetic medicines and supplies.
+You can get these logs from companies that make diabetes medicines and supplies.
 Or you can use a home blood sugar diary.

 - Use a notebook to make a blood sugar log.